 WOH G64 is one of the largest stars that we have so far discovered.
 If the star was located in our Solar System, it would extend out as far as Jupiter, even Saturn.
 The star is in evolved status meaning it is past the main sequence and no longer fusing hydrogen into helium hence why it has grown so large.
 The Star will explode in a supernova in the next 10,000 years.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the supergiant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
 For WOH G64, the location is 04h 55m 10 and -68 20` 29.81 .

 WOH G64 has a spectral type of M5I.
 This means the star is a red supergiant star.

 WOH G64 has an apparent magnitude of 18.46 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.